 The showpiece bar takes up most of the room just behind reception.
 Cocktails that live up to the Garden House moniker are mixed with house-made cordials and local spirits.
 When the restaurant is closed, food is available at the bar.

-Breakfast is from 6.30am to 10am on weekdays; 7am to 10.30am at weekends.
-Lunch hours are 12.30pm to 3pm on Friday and Saturday, and noon to 6pm on Sunday.
-Dinner (6pm to 9.30pm) is available Thursday to Saturday.
-The bar is open from noon to 11pm daily.
+The restaurant is open from Tuesday evening to Saturday evening.
+Lunch hours are 12.30pm to 6pm on Sunday only.
+Dinner (6pm to 9.30pm) is available Tuesday to Saturday.
+The bar is open from 8am until late daily.

 Dishes from the bar and restaurant menus can be ordered upon request during normal service hours with a tray charge of £7.50